 Post for free to 50+ job boards

 A typical workday in a Receptionist’s life consists of being a friendly and helpful company representative.
-Typically a reception is the first person a customer or client interacts with when visiting a company’s location.
-A receptionist performs the office tasks of answering incoming calls, transferring calls to the appropriate individual, and carrying out any clerical tasks that they are assigned.
+Typically a receptionist is the first person a customer or client interacts with when visiting a company’s location.
+In addition, a receptionist performs the office tasks of answering incoming calls, transferring calls to the appropriate individual, and carrying out clerical duties.

 If you are hiring a Receptions, these questions can help narrow options until you find the ideal candidate:

-Receptionists do not require a degree or a certification to be hired for the position.
-Typically a high school degree or equivalent is the only education requirements need to be a receptionist.
-Many receptionists obtain their skillset from on the job training and previous receptionist experience.
+Receptionists do not require a degree or certification to be hired for the position.
+Typically a high school degree or equivalent is the only education needed to be a receptionist.
+Many receptionists obtain their skillset from on-the-job training and previous receptionist experience.

-Based on the job and the experience, the range will vary quite a bit.
-According to the Bureau of Labor Statistics, the median income for Receptionists 2019 was $14.45/hour or $30,050 a year.
+The range will vary quite a bit based on the job and the experience.
+According to the Bureau of Labor Statistics, the median income for Receptionists in 2019 was $14.45/hour or $30,050 a year.
 The job market for Receptionists over the next ten years looks to grow by 4%.
 Compensation and pay can vary based on your local city and state.